Overview

 Measuring credit risk is hard task.
 This is in part due to the fact that credit instruments and the companies that issue them are not homogenous, and therefore a straightforward statistical assessment becomes difficult.

-Because of the difficulty of creating credit risk models for publicly traded loans, some companies have created their own credit models of publicly traded instruments and will sell the results.
-These companies are the rating agencies.
+Because of the difficulty of creating credit risk models for publicly traded loans, some companies (the rating agencies) have created their own credit models of publicly traded instruments which they sell.
 There are two prominent rating agencies.

-Rating agency ratings also make it possible for fund managers to provide risk limits on the assets they will invest in based on the rating agenices ratings.
+Rating agency ratings provide an objective set of third party risk assessments that can be used by fund managers to provide risk limits on the assets they will invest in.

 Moodys